Last updated on February 28th, 2022 at 07:46 am

 Health & Safety guidelines governing scaffolding and construction sites

-After a spate of scaffolding accidents and fatalities, several measures have been put in place to ensure the safety of construction workers across the UK.
+After a spate of scaffolding accidents and fatalities in the past, various measures have been put in place to ensure the safety of construction workers across the UK.

-- The ‘Work at Height’ regulation states that any work that is being done at height should be properly evaluated in terms of resources required, risks involved and skill/training requirements of the staff involved.
+- The ‘Work at Height’ regulations states that any work that is being done at height should be properly evaluated in terms of resources required, risks involved and skill/training requirements of the workers involved.

-- The ‘Provision and Use of Work Equipment’ regulations lays out a firm set of instructions on using the various equipment in the workplace and emphasises that all equipment should only be used by employees who are trained to do so.
+- The ‘Provision and Use of Work Equipment’ regulations lay out a firm set of instructions on using various equipment in the workplace and emphasises that all equipment should only be used by employees who are trained to do so.

-- According to the ‘Personal Protective Equipment At Work’ regulation, employers must ensure that all equipment used on the job is fit for the purpose and that all equipment is in good working order before use and properly maintained and stored when not in use.
-All equipment should also be accompanied by a correct usage manual.
+- According to the ‘Personal Protective Equipment At Work’ regulations, employers must ensure that all equipment used on the job is fit for purpose.
+All equipment should be in good working order before use and properly maintained and stored when not in use.

 The main purpose of all of these regulations is to ensure that all workers are provided appropriate and sufficient protection when doing jobs that involve a high risk of injury.